 But there's no reason Basscss, as an open source library, had to adhere to the same conventions.

-The interopability between these two libraries suffered because what they did, was different from how they did it.
+The interoperability between these two libraries suffered because what they did, was different from how they did it.

 Around the same time, Etsy adopted a similar approach with slightly different naming conventions, and as the years passed, so did BuzzFeed Solid, GitHub Primer, and Bootstrap – and now there are other open source libraries doing the same thing with, again, new naming conventions.
 I don't mean to call these projects out in a bad way – I think they took (what I think was) a good idea and made it work for their team.